 “While children's safety is important, the concern far outweighs the real danger.
 There is no reason to think that sex

 offenders pose any more of a threat to children on Halloween than at any other time.
 In fact, there has not been a single

 case of any child being molested by a convicted sex offender while trick-or-treating.

 These measures are popular and well-intentioned—but ultimately ineffective—publicity stunts offered by police and

-actually make children any safer.
-Any opportunistic sexual predators who would attack children will simply wait until
+make children any safer.
+Any opportunistic sexual predators who would attack children will simply wait until the next day.

 Ironically, a group of children dressed in costume at a sex offender's doorway are probably safer than at many other

 places they could be, including their own homes.
 This is because, contrary to popular belief, most released sex